 Data and applications are bound together

 The fact that a Domino NSF file contains both an application and a complete database makes the task easier at first.
 If you restore an NSF file, you can rest assured that the data and the application will be fully compatible.
-That’s one of the greatest features of Notes and Domino from an archiver’s point of view.
+That’s one of the greatest features of Lotus Notes Domino from an archiver’s point of view.

 On the other hand, whenever business users need to access the archived data, they will be fully dependent on Notes and Domino.
 For classic Notes applications, the only tool capable of displaying the record in a meaningful way is the Notes client.
 So you will probably want to keep the Notes client on users’ computers, even when Notes is not needed in day-to-day activities.
 Would you rather use a web browser with Domino?
 That too is a safe way to go, but it comes with a drawback: you will likely lose the document layout and probably much of the context of the original record.

-To sum it up, if we archive data as NSF files, we will also need a functional Notes and Domino system to use for future record retrievals.
+To sum it up, if we archive Notes data as NSF files, we will also need a functional Notes and Domino system to use for future record retrievals.
 And as IT professionals, we should ask ourselves if – and how much – we could rely on IBM Notes/Domino and the proprietary NSF format for long-term data archiving.

 Record retrieval without DB restore